rasata/http-server-basicauth-ssl/README.md

-# http-server: a command-line http server
+# http-server-basicauth-ssl: a command-line http server

 `http-server-basicauth-ssl` is a simple, zero-configuration command-line securised Http Server based on :
 - http-server